We understand the emotional and physical impact paralysis can have on people and their families.

 - Generalised paralysis is where a large area of the body is affected.
 Examples of generalised paralysis include:

-- hemiplegia – is where the arm and leg on one side of the body are paralysed
+- hemiplegia –the arm and leg on one side of the body are paralysed

-- paraplegia – is where both legs are paralysed, or sometimes the pelvis and some of the lower body
+- paraplegia –both legs are paralysed, or sometimes the pelvis and some of the lower body

-In addition to the effects outlined above, paralysis can also impact an individual’s sexuality; including changes in physical functioning, sensation and response.
-It may also result in a number of other health issues such as urinary incontinence, bowel incontinence and issues with respiratory health.
+In addition to the effects outlined above, paralysis can also impact an individual’s sexuality.
+This can include changes in physical functioning, sensation and response.
+Paralysis may also result in a number of other health issues such as urinary incontinence, bowel incontinence and issues with respiratory health.

 Accident circumstances that may result in paralysis